jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/field%7Ccreating%2C_updating%2C_deleting_fields/get%7Creading_the_parameters_of_a_field%7C2.md

-This API returns the description of one field
+This API returns the description of one field.

 **Requirement:** OpenSearchServer v1.5